 - Press Windows Key + S and enter screen saver.
 Choose Change screen saver from the list of options.

 - When Screen Saver Settings window opens, check your screen saver.
 Choose the screen saver that you want to use from the list and click on Apply and OK to save changes.

-Solution 3 – Remove your antivirus / problematic software
+7. Remove your antivirus / problematic software

-And if you installed any new software in the last few days before the PANIC_STACK_SWITCH error started appearing, we advise you to remove that software.
+And if you installed any new software in the last few days before the PANIC STACK SWITCH error started appearing, we advise you to remove that software.

-It’s worth mentioning that antivirus software can also be the cause for many BSoD errors, so you might want to temporarily uninstall your antivirus.
+It’s worth mentioning that antivirus software can also be the cause of many BSoD errors, so you might want to temporarily uninstall your antivirus.

 So even if you don’t use any of the aforementioned antivirus tools, we still urge you to uninstall any antivirus program that you have installed.

 When removing antivirus software you should know that certain files and registry keys are left on your computer, and even those files can cause BSoD error to manifest.

-Solution 4 – Check your hardware
+8. Check your hardware

 If the PANIC_STACK_SWITCH error started appearing recently, we advise you to replace or remove any recently installed hardware and check if your PC works well without it.

-BSoD errors are commonly caused by a faulty RAM, so in order to test your RAM we suggest that you download and run MemTest86+ for a couple of hours.
+BSoD errors are commonly caused by faulty RAM, so in order to test your RAM, we suggest that you download and run MemTest86+ for a couple of hours.

-Solution 5 – Reset your PC
+9. Reset your PC

 - Restart your computer while it boots.
 Repeat this step until you enter Automatic Repair mode.